tilgnermanuel/iris-app/commands.md

     --role "roles/container.developer"
 ```

-Navigate to your Google Cloud Console's IAM page to ensure that the service account got all required permissions.
+Once you're done, navigate to GCP's "IAM & Admin", then "IAM" and verify that your service account has the required permissions.
+If all looks good, click on "Service Accounts" and create JSON key from your Jenkins service account that we need later.

-Create a mini Google Kubernetes Cluster:
+Now, create a Google Kubernetes Engine cluster with the service account defined above:

 ```bash
 gcloud container clusters create my-cluster \